LostMa-ERC/heurist-api/docs/usage/index.md

 This package's primary use is as a command-line interface (CLI).
 It's meant to efficiently extract, transform, and load data from their Heurist database into local CSV, JSON, and DuckDB files.

 Secondarily, you can also exploit certain modules, such as the API client, for your own Python development.
-For this secondary use, read the documentation [here](./recipes/module.md).
+For this secondary use, read the documentation [here](./module.md).

-## Installation (all purposes)
+## Installation

 ### Requirements